ohanoch/folder_sync/README.md

 This program is intended to copy a source directory into a replica directory.
 This will be done periodically.
 A log file is saved and documents what is happening.
+A file named file_record.txt will be created keeping track of the files that were already synched in the past.

 ##Usage
 python3 src/sync_folder.py -s SOURCE_DIR -r REPLICA_DIR -i INTERVAL -l LOG_DIR